kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Node) getWorldPosition(vec)`
-Sets the world position of this Node to the vector `vec`.
+Sets the world position of this Node to the Vector `vec`.
 This method is chainable.

 ### `(DivSugar.Node) getWorldTransform(mat)`
-Sets the world transform of this Node to the vector `mat`.
+Sets the world transform of this Node to the Matrix `mat`.
 This method is chainable.

 Animation Commands